 Op amp gain in other situations

-It is normal to use operational amplifiers in linear applications with negative feedback.
+It is normal to use operational amplifiers in linear applications with negative feedback, although this is not always the case.
 This utilises the very high gain of the open loop amplifier to provide repeatable performance governed by the external components.

 That said, negative feedback is by the most widely used form of feedback for analogue, linear applications.